bharathjinka09/AI-MCP-Python/README.md

 ## Tips

-End task from task manager and open claude desktop after adding any new mcp tools
+End Claude desktop task from task manager and open claude desktop after adding any new mcp tools